-(1) Where a lender intends to transfer voting shares or voting rights of an offeree to himself for the purposes of enforcing a security for a loan, the lender is eligible to apply for an exemption provided that the following criteria are met:
+- (1) Where a lender referred to in subparagraph 4.02(c) intends to transfer voting shares or voting rights of an offeree to himself for the purposes of enforcing a security for a loan which, as a result, would trigger a mandatory offer obligation, the lender is eligible to apply for an exemption provided that the following criteria are met: - (a) The voting shares or voting rights of the offeree were not pledged under circumstances where the lender had reason to believe that foreclosure would be likely; - (b) The lender is able to justify to the SC that foreclosure is necessary; and - (c) The lender undertakes to place out the voting shares or voting rights of the offeree within six months from the date of the foreclosure, or such longer period as may be determined by the SC, so as to reduce its holding to 33 per cent or lesser in the offeree.

-- (a) The voting shares or voting rights of the offeree were not pledged under circumstances where the lender had reason to believe that foreclosure would be likely; - (b) The lender is able to justify to the SC that foreclosure is necessary; and - (c) The lender undertakes to place out the voting shares or voting rights of the offeree within six months from the date of the foreclosure, or such longer period as may be determined by the SC, so as to reduce its holding to 33 per cent or lesser in the offeree. - (2) Any exemption granted to a lender will not apply to any person who subsequently acquires such voting shares or voting rights from the lender.
+(2) Any exemption granted to a lender will not apply to any person who subsequently acquires such voting shares or voting rights from the lender.